How We Can Help

 Enter your postcode below to locate the Natrad store near you.

-Can I install a replacement coolant expansion tank myself?
+- Can I install a replacement coolant reservoir tank myself?

-If you have a basic mechanical knowledge, installing a new coolant expansion tank is a fairly straightforward procedure.
+If you have basic mechanical knowledge, installing a new tank is a fairly straightforward procedure.
 However, you need to be aware that many newer trucks, cars and SUVs require priming the coolant system according to the manufacturer’s instructions to prevent bubbles or air pockets forming.

-Signs that a coolant expansion tank needs to be replaced include:
+Signs that a radiator expansion tank needs to be replaced include: